EMERGENCY PREPAREDNESS AND RESPONSE CAPABILITIES

 Marathon Oil’s capabilities include:

-Periodic training, drills and exercises for response teams, along with the invited or required participation of government agencies and key stakeholders.
+- Annual training, drills and exercises for all levels of response teams, along with government agencies and key stakeholders;

-A full-time Corporate Security and Emergency Preparedness Group responsible for training, drills and participation in industry emergency response and mutual aid activities.
+- The Corporate Security and Emergency Preparedness Group dedicated full-time to training, drills and participation in industry emergency response activities.

 - Marathon Oil held annual field-level exercises required by regulations, regional drills required by ROMS and a corporate-level exercise in 2018.